c-p-schmidt/4C-webviewer/README.md

 Please note that this project is still at an early stage of development.

-We encourage you to test the current state and provide feedback on what functionality would help you by opening an issue or a discussion, or even contribute to the progress yourself.
+We encourage you to test the current state and provide feedback on what functionality would help you by adding to the corresponding [issue](https://github.com/4C-multiphysics/4C-webviewer/issues/1) or even contributing to the progress yourself.

 ## License